urbit/docs/tutorials/hoon/gall.md

 ## bowl and moves

-The core of a gall app is a door which has two parts of its subject, the first a `bowl:gall` which contains a lot of standard things used by gall apps, the second a type containing app state information.
+The core of a Gall app is a door whose subject has two parts: a `bowl:gall` which contains a lot of standard things used by Gall apps and a type containing app state information.

-Vanes in Arvo communicate by means of `moves`.
-When a move is produced by an arm in a gall app, it's dispatched by Arvo to the correct handler for the request, be it another application or another vane.
+Vanes in Arvo communicate by means of `move`s.
+When a `move` is produced by an arm in a Gall app, it's dispatched by Arvo to the correct handler for the request, be it another application or another vane.
 A `move` is pair of `bone` and `card`.
-These are essential components to understand when learning to use gall.
+These are essential components to understand when learning to use Gall.

 A `bone` is an opaque cause that initiates a request.
-When constructing a `move` you can often use `ost.bowl` and when responding to an incoming `move` you can use the `bone` in that `move` to construct your response.
+When constructing a outgoing `move` you will frequently use `ost.bowl` to acquire essential information, such as a `bone` describing the initial cause.
+When responding to an incoming `move` you can use the `bone` in the received `move` to construct your response.

-A `card` is the effect or event that is being requested.
-Each application should define the set of `cards` it can produce.
-Here is an excerpt from `clock.hoon` showing its `cards`
+A `card` describes the effect or event that is being requested.
+Each application should define the set of `card`s that it can produce.
+Here is an excerpt from `clock.hoon` showing its `card`s.

 ```hoon
 +$  card